640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

-This test looks for antibodies that your body made when in fighting off group A Streptococcus bacteria.
-These antibodies are against a substance called streptolysin O, made by the bacteria.
+This test looks for antibodies that your body made while fighting off group A Streptococcus bacteria.
+These are antibodies against a substance called streptolysin O, made by the bacteria.

-Group A Streptococcus can cause strep throat and other infections that can eventually lead to other, more serious, conditions, including rheumatic fever and streptococcal glomerulonephritis, a disorder of the kidneys.
+Group A Streptococcus can cause strep throat and other infections that can eventually lead to other, more serious, conditions.
+These include rheumatic fever and streptococcal glomerulonephritis, a disorder of the kidneys.
 Rheumatic fever most commonly strikes children between 5 and 15 years old.

 Strep bacteria can also cause:

 Scarlet fever, an infection that causes a red rash